stackql/stackql-devel/docs/GC_cache_concurrency.md

 A **hard requirement** of this in-row pattern is that row updates in the database backend can be done atomically.
 This is definitely the case for SQLite, Postgres, MySQL, etc but may not hold up for all future backends.
 It will be adequate for `v1`.

 Long lived or dormant `phantom` Txns must be killable through some aspect of the GC process.
-This is because otherwise `txn_running_min_id` will not advance and exentually the required monotonic Txn counter invariant will fail.
-This we can initialy address by killing all transactions older than some threshold timestamp or the timestamp corresponding to Txn ID of some threshold count.
+This is because otherwise `txn_running_min_id` will not advance and eventually the required monotonic Txn counter invariant will fail.
+This we can initially address by killing all transactions older than some threshold timestamp or the timestamp corresponding to Txn ID of some threshold count.
 It can be improved upon later.

-A sensible `v1` approach to concurrency and GC in stackql is therefore:
+A sensible `v1` approach to concurrency and GC in `stackql` is therefore:

 - A Txn ID, such as may be required in various aspects of the system, is a monotonically increasing counter.
 The chosen implementation is fixed size integer type used as a ring and periodically re-zeroed.  **Update**: this will be implemented in the DB backend, through SQL.  **TBD**: The re-zero logic is yet to be implemented at this early *alpha* stage.
 - A global list of live (Txn ID, timestamp begun) tuples must be maintained. `txn_running_min_id` can be inferred from this list.
 This is a la Postgres.  **TBD**: the Txn ID store is completed, however timestamps are not yet persisted, so ***old*** Txns are effectively invisible.